nottinghamtec/Main-Website/content/services.md

 {{< intext_image src="/imgs/services/trent.jpg" width="60%" float="left">}}

 We have projectors to suit any event, large and small.
-From a halls film night to a projection on the side of the Trent Building (pictured), we can do it.
+From a halls film night to a projection on the side of the Trent Building, we can do it.
 Alongside our PA systems, we can make a film or a conference alike really come to life.

 #### Playback
-We have two Playback Racks which are Mac Mini based and are equipped with a 8-channel audio interface and Q-Lab 4.
+TEC own two Playback Racks which are Mac Mini based and are equipped with a 8-channel audio interface and Q-Lab 4.
 Alongside a Pulse video switcher and HDBase-T system, we have the capability to provide suitable AV services to a variety of events.